 If you are working on creating web applications, you are using cookies, local storage, and session storage.
-When you use Javascript to create your web applications, you are using all these three mechanisms to store data on the client.
+When you use JavaScript to create your web applications, you use all three mechanisms to store data on the client.

 These means of storing information affect your testing methodology.
 No matter the type of testing that you are performing – functional testing, performance testing, penetration testing, accessibility testing, etc, you will need to deal with these mechanisms.
 Your Cypess E2E tests or component tests must run on a clean machine to simulate the unique test cases they cater to.